-The Covid-19 pandemic has created new challenges and opportunities in our educational environment.
 The College reserves the right to make changes to its policies and procedures, and to: change tuition, fees, courses, and programs; cancel classes where necessary; set maximum limits for enrollment; and discontinue services without prior notice.
 Notice of changes will be given when possible.